Passover Leaven Guide

 Vinegar

-Check condiments, sauces, pickled foods, and dressings for these ingredients.
+Always check condiments, sauces, pickled foods, and dressings.

 -